yujunz/gitlab.com-runbooks/docs/postgres-dr-delayed/postgres-dr-replicas.md

 #### Restoring with a disk-snapshot

-This is faster than downloading a base-backup first (at least for gprd - for gstg downloading a basse-backup takes around half an hour).
+This is faster than downloading a base-backup first (at least for gprd - for gstg downloading a base-backup takes around half an hour).
 We will create a new disk from the latest data disk snapshot of the postgres dr instance and mount it in place of the existing data disk and then start WAL fetching.